yym68686/ChatGPT-Telegram-Bot/README.md

   </a>
 </p>

-ChatGPT Telegram Bot is a powerful Telegram bot that can use various mainstream large language model APIs, including GPT-3.5/4/4 Turbo/4o/5/o1, DALL·E 3, Claude2.1/3/3.5 API, Gemini 1.5 Pro/Flash, Vertex AI (Claude series/Gemini series), Groq Mixtral-8x7b/LLaMA2-70b, and DuckDuckGo (gpt-4o-mini, claude-3-haiku, Meta-Llama-3.1-70B, Mixtral-8x7B).
+ChatGPT Telegram Bot is a powerful Telegram bot that supports OpenAI-compatible large language model APIs.
 It enables users to have efficient conversations and information searches on Telegram.
+For support of other models from providers such as Anthropic, Gemini, Vertex AI, Azure, AWS, XAI, Cohere, Groq, Cloudflare, OpenRouter, etc., please use my other project, [uni-api](https://github.com/yym68686/uni-api), to integrate them.
+This helps reduce maintenance costs.
+Thank you for your understanding.

 ## ✨ Features

-- **Multiple AI Models**: Supports GPT-3.5/4/4 Turbo/4o/5/o1, DALL·E 3, Claude2.1/3/3.5 API, Gemini 1.5 Pro/Flash, Vertex AI (Claude series/Gemini series), Groq Mixtral-8x7b/LLaMA2-70b and DuckDuckGo (gpt-4o-mini, claude-3-haiku, Meta-Llama-3.1-70B, Mixtral-8x7B).
-Also supports one-api/new-api/[uni-api](https://github.com/yym68686/uni-api).
+- **Multiple AI Models**: Supports APIs compatible with the OpenAI format.
+For other models from providers such as Anthropic, Gemini, Vertex AI, Azure, AWS, XAI, Cohere, Groq, Cloudflare, OpenRouter, etc., please integrate them using [uni-api](https://github.com/yym68686/uni-api).
+Also supports one-api/new-api.
 Utilizes self-developed API to request backend [SDK](https://github.com/yym68686/aient), does not rely on OpenAI SDK.
 - **Multimodal Question Answering**: Supports question answering for voice, audio, images, and PDF/TXT/MD/python documents.
 Users can directly upload files in the chat box for use.
 - **Model Grouping System**: Organize AI models into logical groups for easier selection.
 Models can be grouped by provider (GPT, Claude, etc.) or by capability.
 Models without an explicit group are automatically placed in an "OTHERS" group.
 This makes model selection more intuitive, especially when many models are available.
 - **Group Chat Topic Mode**: Supports enabling topic mode in group chats, isolating APIs, dialogue history, plugin configurations, and preferences between topics.